DJPlaya/Kigen-AC-Redux/README.md

 #
 #
 Note: A Config File will be automatically created
+Note: If any of this ConVars do not work, the Module propably got disabled, check kacr_status for this

 ConVar | Possible Value | Description
 ------------ | ------------- | -------------